Guides and Articles

 LoadAttributesFromFile("standard");

-//Use the columns as the primary part.
+//Use the columns as the primary part and column bottom point as reference point.

 2. Create a method that creates pad footing, column and connection to a given position.